andreasmuelder/statecharts.online/chapters/07-execution-semantics.md

 ### The RTC Process

 Conceptually, an RTC step is a bounded atomic transition sequence.
 The engine takes the next event from the queue and evaluates the model to see which transitions are enabled.
-It then leaves the current configuration by running exit actions from the innermost active states outward, performs the transition’s own actions, and enters the target configuration from the outside in.
+It then leaves the current configuration by running exit actions from the innermost active states outward, performs the transition's own actions, and enters the target configuration from the outside in.
 If actions raised internal events, those are handled as part of the same step until the machine reaches a stable situation where no further transitions are enabled.
 Only then does the engine consider the step complete and move on to the next event.

+### RTC Step Example

+Let's examine how RTC works in practice with a concrete example.
+When you raise the event `doIt`, the run-to-completion step executes the following sequence:

+1. **Exit action** of `InnerState` is executed (`x += 1`)
+2. **Exit action** of `State1` is executed (`x += 1`)
+3. **Transition action** of the `doIt` transition is executed (`x++`)
+4. **Entry action** of `State2` is executed (raises `internalEvent`)
+5. The `internalEvent` is added to the internal event queue and processed in the same RTC step
+6. The transition triggered by `internalEvent` executes, moving to the final state

+All this happens within one **atomic step**.
+The final state is reached and the value of `x` is `3`.

+ <iframe src="https://play.itemis.io?model=540e95ea-7e38-4c00-b1b7-d825955b8413" width="100%" height="500px" style="border: 1px solid" allowfullscreen></iframe>

 The Run-To-Completion model provides several crucial advantages for reliable system behavior.
 It ensures deterministic behavior where the same input sequence always produces the same output, eliminates race conditions by preventing events from interrupting each other, provides predictable timing since each event is fully processed before the next one begins, and makes debugging significantly easier through clear cause-and-effect relationships that can be traced step by step.

- <iframe src="https://play.itemis.io?model=540e95ea-7e38-4c00-b1b7-d825955b8413" width="100%" height="800px" style="border: 1px solid" allowfullscreen></iframe>

 ---